• About

 Somehow, I naively, thought that Prague would never get that busy that I would even have to think about something like that!
 When I was growing up, Prague was just a big town, but since the Czech borders were unofficially closed, I’ve never really seen people coming to Prague from abroad just to ‘visit’.

-Whilst Prague was very quiet during the 2020 and 2021, now in 2022 the travel industry is starting to pick up as people are more confident to travel again.
+Whilst Prague was very quiet during the 2020 and 2021 and part of 2022 the travel industry is starting to pick up as people are more confident to travel again.
+I’m sure that 2024 will see Prague back to it’s ‘normal’ self!

-Sorry, if I just spoiled your Prague image, especially if you are doing your research before you travel.
+Sorry, if I just spoiled your Prague image, especially if you are doing your research before you travel to Prague for the first time.
 The fact is that Prague is on the top list of most visited towns in Europe with over 7.5 million people visiting every year!
 This means that going to the top attractions during peak season and peak hours is just not fun!

 To some extent, you should prepare yourself for crowds anyway – yes, there are going to be people there and it can get crowded, but you don’t need to do what everybody is doing at the same time!